hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/805_raja-yoga_ii.md

 There are two currents passing through the brain and circulating down the sides of the spine, crossing at the base and returning to the brain.
-One of these currents, called the "sun" (Pingalâ), starts from the left hemisphere of the brain, crosses at the base of the brain to the right side of the spine, and recrosses at the base of the spine, like one-half of the figure eight.
+One of these currents, called the "sun" (Pingalā), starts from the left hemisphere of the brain, crosses at the base of the brain to the right side of the spine, and recrosses at the base of the spine, like one-half of the figure eight.

-The other current, the "moon" (Idâ), reverses this action and completes this figure eight.
+The other current, the "moon" (Idā), reverses this action and completes this figure eight.
 Of course, the lower part is much longer than the upper.
 These currents flow day and night and make deposits of the great life forces at different points, commonly known as "plexuses"; but we